antontarasenko/awesome-economics/readme.md

 * Reddit - A popular news aggregator.
 Has many economics-related sections, for example:
   - [/r/GoodEconomics/](https://www.reddit.com/r/GoodEconomics/) - Selected pieces on economic issues.
   - [/r/EconPapers/](https://www.reddit.com/r/EconPapers/) - Discussing economic papers.
+* Discord Server - A popular chatting platform with number of communities.
+  - [Academic Economics](https://discord.gg/n9V7hjNtPV) - Academic Economics is a famous discord community.
+It is a place where Undergraduate, Graaduate and practicing economists intract and help eachother.
+It is a great chat based discussion platform.

 ## Career